alexandrnikitin/blog/_drafts/transparent-hugepages-measuring-the-performance-impact.md

 ...
 ```

 All of the above numbers are good to know, but they are quite "synthetic".
-The most important metric for an application developer is the application metrics.
+The most important metrics for an application developer are the application metrics.
 Let's take a look at the application end-to-end latency metrics.
-Here are the application latency in microseconds gathered for a dozen minutes:
+Here are the application latency in microseconds gathered for a few minutes:

 ```
   "max" : 16414.672,